Agent-Hellboy/gunicorn-prometheus-exporter/docs/index.md

 - Production-ready security contexts
 - Automated CI/CD with GitHub Actions
 - Complete monitoring stack included

+> *Production recommendation*: Use Redis-backed storage (`REDIS_ENABLED=true`) for all multi-worker or multi-pod deployments.
+The provided Docker Compose and Kubernetes manifests enable Redis by default.

 See [Docker README](../docker/README.md) and [Kubernetes Guide](../k8s/README.md) for deployment details.